 - Executives are responsible for the major decisions within a company, and some may feel their jobs are too important to take time off for rehab.
 This same mentality can affect employees at various levels within a company, compelling them to be as productive as possible and to hide their addictions as long as possible.

 The substance abuse recovery process is in all cases very difficult.
 A family-oriented intervention for an executive or high-level employee with a substance abuse problem may not be as effective as an executive intervention hosted by a professional interventionist.

 High-Functioning Substance Abuse

 One of the major roadblocks facing professionals struggling with substance abuse disorders is high-functioning substance abuse, or the ability to maintain an addiction while still meeting personal and professional obligations.
 For example, a tech employee may be extremely productive at work due to Adderall abuse, which eventually leads to a crash.
 Another example would be the executive who comes home from work every day and pours a drink to unwind.
-Eventually, the habits these individuals perceive as necessary to maintain their professional success come back to haunt them when those habits become full-blown addictions.
+Eventually, the habits these individuals perceive as necessary to maintain their professional success come back to haunt them when those habits blossom into full-blown addictions.

 Staging A Successful Executive Intervention

-- An executive intervention should involve a professional interventionist who can host the meeting, help participants prepare, and encourage more constructive discussions.
+- An executive intervention should involve a professional interventionist who can host the meeting, help participants prepare, and encourage constructive discussions.

 Find A Professional Interventionist

 Professional interventionists know how to approach executive interventions using proven methods.
 An executive intervention is not something a company can do off-the-cuff.
 These discussions require extensive preparation, ensuring that everyone involved is on board and willing to help make a positive change in a colleague’s life.